Huayhuash Circuit

 Mode of Transport

-All internal transportation is via private vehicle, except for Lima to Huaraz, which is on a comfortable tourist class coach for groups up to 9 travelers.
-Your guide will accompany you throughout the journey.
+Travel in private vehicles for internal transportation, except for the journey from Lima to Huaraz, which is on a comfortable tourist class coach for groups up to 9 travelers.
+A guide will accompany you throughout the journey.

 Check out our Q&As